-- c. the lack of systems to monitor vaccine status among students, teachers and staff; - d. the potential difficulty in monitoring or enforcing mask policies for those who are not vaccinated; in the absence of schools being able to conduct this monitoring, universal masking is the best and most effective strategy to create consistent messages, expectations, enforcement, and compliance without the added burden of needing to monitor vaccination status; - e. the possibility of low vaccination uptake within the surrounding school community; and - f. the continued concerns for variants that are more easily spread among children, adolescents, and adults.
+- b. the need to protect unvaccinated students from COVID-19 and to reduce transmission; - c. the lack of systems to monitor vaccine status among students, teachers and staff; - d. the potential difficulty in monitoring or enforcing mask policies for those who are not vaccinated; in the absence of schools being able to conduct this monitoring, universal masking is the best and most effective strategy to create consistent messages, expectations, enforcement, and compliance without the added burden of needing to monitor vaccination status; - e. the possibility of low vaccination uptake within the surrounding school community; and - f. the continued concerns for variants that are more easily spread among children, adolescents, and adults.

 COVID-19 Guidance for Safe Schools, supra n.
-23.
+21.